 - Heat the olive oil in a large skillet over medium-high heat.
 Place the chicken thighs skin-side down and sear for about 3-4 minutes, until the skin is golden and crispy.
 Set aside.

-- Pour in the chicken broth and transfer the seared chicken to the slow cooker.
-Scatter the diced butter and minced garlic over the chicken.
+- Pour the chicken broth into the slow cooker.
+Then, transfer the seared chicken to the slow cooker and scatter the diced butter and minced garlic over the top.

 - For the best sear, wait until the chicken releases from the pan on its own.
 Flipping it too soon can make the skin tear if it sticks to the pan.